krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 big box stores, and urgent care centers.
 These sources of care often practice their medicine according to 'cookbooks' of standardized clinical guidelines using high-turnover providers, giving us fewer moments of the relational excellence so important in high-quality health care."
 (Hoff 2018: [Seeing Value From the Patient’s Perspective](http://thehealthcareblog.com/blog/2018/04/30/seeing-value-more-from-the-patients-perspective/))

-Another potential issue with using technologies, such as those associated with telemedicine, is that the technology better be damn good -- like, ease-of-Netflix-or-Uber-level good.
-It is 2019: people are generally becoming more accepting of telemedicine technologies, but not of poor-quality ones!
-In fact, a patient's perception of the quality of care in this situation is hinged on the technology feeling fluid and easy, as is expected for any web service these days (e.g., see: Donahue 2018: [How Penn Medicine looks at telehealth from the patient perspective](https://www.healthcareitnews.com/blog/how-penn-medicine-looks-telehealth-patient-perspective)).